Shopify Checkout: 7 Ways to Boost Your Conversion Rate

 Trust messages are a valuable way of building your credibility in the eyes of the customer and boosting your conversion rate.
 They can be something as simple as offering a money-back guarantee, mentioning the shipping and delivery timeline, or even specifying your return policy.

-You can hire Shopify developer to display any message that you think the customer might find useful and which adds to your store’s trustworthiness.
+You can hire a Shopify developer to display any message that you think the customer might find useful and which adds to your store’s trustworthiness.
 The right kind of trust message, as such, can give a fillip to your store’s conversion rate and increase overall sales.

 Offer a Guest Checkout Option